Edinburgh Airport, Scotland, United Kingdom

 Edinburgh Airport master plan

-The 2006 master plan commits to building an additional runway at the airport if required, but suggests that there would be no need for such a project until 2030 when passenger traffic is expected to reach 26 million a year.
+The 2006 masterplan commits to building an additional runway at the airport if required, but suggests that there would be no need for such a project until 2030 when passenger traffic is expected to reach 26 million a year.

 Terminal expansion project

-Edinburgh's £40m terminal expansion project is part of a proposed £100m investment at the airport, which will be entirely funded by BAA.
-The ten-year project will extend the terminal by 5,000m2 to increase its capacity and offer more space for passengers.
-The airport will also build a new security screening area and will have room for 14 X-ray machines that will handle up to 13 million passengers a year.
+Edinburgh’s £40m terminal expansion project is part of a proposed £100m investment at the airport, which is entirely funded by GIP.
+The ten-year project will extend the terminal by 5,000m² to increase its capacity and offer more space for passengers.

 South-east pier terminal expansion